octokit/octokit.net/DEPLOYMENT.md

 ### Prepare the changeset & publish to nuget.org

 1. Create a branch named `release`.
 2. Push the branch to GitHub and create a pull request.
-This will kick off the MyGet build of the NuGet package with this new version.
+This will kick off the CI builds to verify the changes.
 3. Test!
 4. [Generate](https://github.com/shiftkey/octokit.releasenotes) the release notes. `Octokit.ReleaseNotes generate v0.50.0 [BASE] [HEAD]`
   Any PRs that should be noted in the release notes, each pull request must have a comment formatted like `release_notes: description` where description represents the details of the change.
 Make sure for the commit range any changeset in a PR that should be represented has a comment on the PR prefixed with `release_notes:` and corresponding label (details below)